5. E-textiles¶

 The big challenge was combining circuits with textiles to create something alive.

-We used conductive thread to replace wires, which meant stitching circuits into fabric.
-Smaller, stitch-friendly Arduinos like the Gemma were perfect for this.
 We also integrated velostat as a resistor—it’s flexible and works great for wearable designs.
 It’s wild to think about how much I’ve learned in just one week.
 Electronics in fashion felt impossible at first, but now I can’t wait to experiment more with lights, movement, and maybe even sound.

-My first experiment with creating a textile circuit was an attempt to combine both analog and digital buttons into one circuit.
+My first experiment with creating a textile circuit was an attempt to combine both analog and digital sensors into one circuit.
 The idea was to explore and understand the dynamics of e-textiles—because, to be honest, I had no idea what we were doing at first!

 I created a one-line circuit using stitched conductive thread.
 I stitched one thread on the plus (+) side of the LED and another on the minus (-) side, ensuring they didn’t overlap or short.